mrak/stubby4node/README.md

 ## via source

+You need to have `coffee-script` installed on your system.

     git clone git://github.com/Afmrak/stubby4node.git
     cd stubby4node
-    cake build
+    coffee -o lib -c src
+    export PATH=$PATH:./bin/stubby

 ## via npm

     npm install -g stubby

-This will create the executable `stubby` in the root level of the project.
+This will install `stubby` as a command in your `PATH`.

 # Starting the Server(s)